hifi-finance/docs/protocol/technical-reference/core/h-token.md

 function underlying() external returns (contract IErc20)
 ```

-The Erc20 underlying, or target, asset for this HToken.
+The Erc20 underlying asset for this HToken.

 ### underlyingPrecisionScalar